Kray-G/kilite/README.md

 | Python       | 3.11.0      | 6.28s |

 luajit and PyPy was very fast.
 That's exactly JIT as expected.
+Kilite(beta-x) will make a specialized method for 64bit integers and it will automtically work, so it's very fast when it's using only a 64bit integer.
-Kilite has already been 2x faster than Ruby, and 3.3x faster than Kinx.
+Even with Kilite(beta) that turned this optimization off, it's been 2x faster than Ruby, and 3.3x faster than Kinx.
 In the future, it could be slower by increasing the code, but I will try to keep the perfrmance even if the code would be more complex.

 ## TODO